-A reader by the name J-R asked me a question recently – and it’s the first question I’ve had about arcade games, I think!
+A reader by the name J-R asked me a question recently about an arcade game:

 My request: When you beat the game, there is a cutscene that plays and right before the credits roll, there is a quote that goes: